-"What it boiled down to was, you knew you couldn't keep Mac from tangling with him, and you wanted to sacrifice your life to strengthen Mac.
+"What it boiled down to was, you knew you couldn't keep Mac from tangling with him, to avenge his friend Hugh Fitzcairn.
+And you wanted to sacrifice your life to strengthen Mac.
 A man you'd just met."

 Methos managed a faint smile.
 "Fortunately, he never figured that out."

 "And then, Kristin.
 Why did you fly halfway round the world to warn him she was in town seducing Richie, when you could have just picked up the phone?
 Seemed like you knew you'd have to kill her.
 And you were willing to do it, even though you hadn't taken a head in two hundred years.
 And risked being recognized by Kristin's Watcher.

 "Why did you even know about Mac's history with her?
 I don't mean how - you could easily look it up in the Chronicles.
 But why had you cared enough to check out a new friend's past?
 The seventeenth century, for God's sake...